The 4 Essential Drum Rudiments (And How to Master Them)

 These drum rudiments will help you develop your wrist agility, hand strength, stamina, stick grip, and volume control.

-At times you might feel bored by these ‘marching band’ sounds while you practice rudiments, but don’t forget that they are the building blocks of good rhythm, fills and grooves.
+At times you might feel bored by these ‘marching band’ sounds while you practice rudiments, but don’t forget that they are the building blocks of good rhythm, fills, grooves, and even drum solos.
 And, you are going to need all of that if you ever intend to rock out on the drum set!